pyca/pynacl/docs/vectors/bundled_library_build.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you would avoid a system-wide installation of libsodium's development files just for compiling a running the tests, you can instead install the library and header files inside pynacl's sources.
+If you would avoid a system-wide installation of libsodium's development files just for compiling and running the tests, you can instead install the library and header files inside PyNaCl's sources.

 Linux systems
 """""""""""""

-On linux (and presumably other unix-like systems), after entering the pynacl source directory you must execute the following commands:
+On Linux (and presumably other UNIX-like systems), after entering the PyNaCl source directory you must execute the following commands:

 .. code-block:: bash